iscc/iscc-specs/docs/specification.md

 ## Definitions

 Base Metadata
-:	Minimal information about the content identified by an ISCC that must be provided when registering an ISCC.
+:	Minimal set of required metadata about the content that is identified by an ISCC.

 Digital Media Object
-:	A file on a computer or more generically blob of raw data bytes that encodes one ore multiple GMTs in a specific media.
+:	A blob of raw bytes that with media type specific encoding.

 Generic Media Type
-:	A basic digital content type such as UTF-8 encoded plain text or raw pixel data.
+:	A basic digital content type such as UTF-8 encoded plain text or raw pixel data of images.

 ISCC
 :	International Standard Content Code

 ISCC Code
-:	The base32 encoded representation of an ISCC
+:	The printable base32 encoded representation of an ISCC

 ISCC Digest
 :	The raw binary data of an ISCC